Display Audio and Video - React

 and define a <audio>

 tag which will render the audio of the participant.
-We will use the useRef
+You need to use the useRef

 import { useRef } from "react";